COVID-19: Research

 International research on vaccines and medicines in COVID-19 is underway by government organisations, academic groups, and industry researchers.
 The CDC has classified it to require a BSL3 grade laboratory.
 There has been a great deal of COVID‑19 research, involving accelerated research processes and publishing shortcuts to meet the global demand.

 As of December 2020, hundreds of clinical trials have been undertaken, with research happening on every continent except Antarctica.
 As of November 2020, more than 200 possible treatments have been studied in humans.

 Transmission and prevention research

 Modelling research has been conducted with several objectives, including predictions of the dynamics of transmission, diagnosis and prognosis of infection, estimation of the impact of interventions, or allocation of resources.
 Modelling studies are mostly based on compartmental models in epidemiology, estimating the number of infected people over time under given conditions.
 Several other types of models have been developed and used during the COVID-19 pandemic including computational fluid dynamics models to study the flow physics of COVID-19, retrofits of crowd movement models to study occupant exposure, mobility-data based models to investigate transmission, or the use of macroeconomic models to assess the economic impact of the pandemic.
-Further, conceptual frameworks from crisis management research have been applied to better understand the effects of COVID19 on organisations worldwide.